Programmer vs. Developer vs. Software Engineer

 Posted on September 9, 2017 (Last modified on December 27, 2022 )

 Systems Programmer.
 Software Engineer.
 Applications Developer.
 Have you ever wondered what the difference between these role actually is?
 Well, your best bet would be to ask the job poster but if they’re not available, my opinion might just have to suffice.

-Worth mentioning - my opinions are modeled mostly after my own career and some reflection on the titles.
-Note: I do understand that there is a crowd of people that you can't be a software engineer without an engineering degree.
+Worth mentioning – my opinions are modeled mostly after my own career and some reflection on the titles.
+Note: I do understand that there is a crowd of people that believe you can’t be a software engineer without an engineering degree.
 I am not one of those people.

 What is a programmer?